MicheleCeresoli/atlas/INSTALL.md

 When manually installing the library on Linux without access to `apt`, please follow the instructions below.

 ## 1. Directory & Tool Setup
 Define your root directory and create the folder structure.
 Replace `<user>` with your actual username.
+This creates a local folder in which the libraries are installed.
+If an independent folder already exists, `LOCAL_ROOT` should be updated accordingly.

 ```bash
 export LOCAL_ROOT="/staff/<user>/local"